Kubachi silver: History

 The origins of Kubachi silver arrived in the region with Persian traders around 2,000 years ago.
 In Persian chronicles of the 4th century, the village is called Zerihgeran or Zirihgheran ('armory').
-The present-day name, Kubachi ('makers of weapons'), is of Turkish origins.
+The present-day name, Kubachi ('makers of weapons'), is of Turkish origin.

 According to Fatima Gadzhalova and colleagues (2019), metalwork in Dagestan was 'largely promoted by the natural raw materials presence', more precisely wool, wood, stone, clay, and iron ore.
 Located along the trade routes between South Caucasus, the Near and Middle East, and Russia, Dagestan even had access to supplies of materials necessary for jewellery, copper minting, and so on.

 In the 19th century, the Russian emperors and high nobility commissioned Kubachi silver, including decorated daggers.
 Emperor Alexander III gave his British counterpart Queen Victoria knives from Kubachi.

 Originally looked upon with suspicion by the communist authorities, who did not endorse privately owned enterprises, Kubachi masters took part in the 1923 All-Union Agricultural Exhibition.
 The exposition of jewellery allegedly demonstrated the prospects of both the industry and Kubachi craftsmen.

 In 1924, in the early days of the Soviet Union, a workshop in Kubachi was founded, engaging artisans not only in traditional jewellery and weapons but also silver portcigars, spoons, and other items for dining rooms.
 In 1932, the government of the Soviet Union reserved parts of the state silver reserves for the workshop in Kubachi, at the same time giving it the status of export cooperative.